Note that this page refers to the new textual SCCharts syntax (SCTX). See Converting Legacy Models (sct) on how to convert legacy files.

 Declarations can be marked as constant, meaning that each occurrence is then replaced by the initialization because the variable is not allowed to be changed.

-You can assign a whole tuple at once to an array.
+You can assign a whole vector to an array at once.

 To assign only certain values of an array, you can also use the ignore value placeholder.
 Consult the expression manual for further information.